Elgin Baylor: Knee injury and later seasons (1965–1971)

 Baylor suffered a severe knee injury during the opening game of the 1965 Western Division playoffs, which required surgery and left him unable to play in the remainder of the playoffs.
-Although he scored more than 24 points in each of the next four seasons despite his injury, the limitations of knee surgery at the time and the lack of meaningful rehab left him with nagging knee problems, ultimately resulting in surgery on both knees, which impaired his playing ability for the rest of his career.
+Although he averaged scoring over 24 points in each of the next four seasons despite his injury, the limitations of knee surgery at the time and the lack of meaningful rehabilitation left him with nagging knee problems, ultimately resulting in surgery on both knees, which impaired his playing ability for the rest of his career.

 Baylor played just two games in 1970–71 before rupturing his Achilles tendon, and finally retired nine games into the subsequent 1971–72 season because of his nagging injuries.
 Baylor told the press that he could no longer play at the highest level of the sport and wanted to free up room on the Lakers' roster for other players.

 In 14 seasons as the Lakers' forward, Baylor helped lead the team to the NBA Finals eight times, but the team lost each time.
 As a result of his retirement at the beginning of the season, Baylor missed two historic achievements: the Lakers' first game afterwards began an NBA record 33-game win streak, after which they won the 1972 championship.